codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 Since v4.3.0, you can specify the HTTP status code for your Exception class to implement ``HTTPExceptionInterface``.

-When an exception implemented ``HTTPExceptionInterface`` is caught by CodeIgniter's exception handler, the Exception code will be the HTTP status code.
+When an exception implementing ``HTTPExceptionInterface`` is caught by CodeIgniter's exception handler, the Exception code will become the HTTP status code.

 .. _error-specify-exit-code: